Asphalt, Kentucky: Sites of interest

 The Mathias Willis Store House is located near Asphalt at the end of Salvage Road (formerly Cummins Road).
-It was a mid-19th century store building that served customers traveling along the Green River, which flows just south of the area.
-In 1987, it was listed in the National Register of Historic Places.
+It was a mid-19th century store building that served customers traveling along the Green River, which flows just south of the community.
+In 1987, the store house was listed in the National Register of Historic Places.

 Churches

 Asphalt is the home to the Asphalt Church of Christ (formerly New Liberty Church), one of Edmonson County's several places of worship.
-Their Gospel Meetings, or revivals, are usually held in mid-June.

-In the week of June 7–10, 2015, the Asphalt Church celebrated their 140th anniversary, meaning that the church was believed to be established in 1875.
-According to the previous week's edition of the Edmonson News and the congregational members of the church, the church at its original location was burned down sometime in 1951 due to a faulty wiring.
+Prior to the COVID-19 pandemic, the congregation's Gospel Meetings, or revivals, were usually held in mid- to late-June.
+In the week of June 7–10, 2015, the Asphalt Church celebrated their 140th anniversary.
+The church was believed to be established in 1875.
+According to the previous week's edition of the Edmonson News and a few congregational members of the church, the original church building was burned down sometime in 1951 due to a faulty wiring.
 The church received its current name after being rebuilt at its current location in 1952.
 The church originally stood at the current location of the New Liberty Cemetery.
-In spite of the church's name change, Edmonson County road maps dating from the 1940s to 1977 still list it as the New Liberty Church.
+In spite of the church's name change, Edmonson County road maps dating as late as 1977, as well as online mapping platforms such as Google Maps, still list it as the New Liberty Church.

 Education

 Students in Asphalt attend Edmonson County Schools, including the Edmonson County High School, in Brownsville.
-At one time Asphalt was served by their own school until the 1959-60 merger of all of Edmonson County's high schools in other communities.
-The Asphalt School building is still standing, but not in the condition to be used.
+At one time, Asphalt was served by their own secondary school; it was closed down prior to the consolidation of all of Edmonson County's high schools in other communities in 1959.
+The Asphalt School building is still standing even after being unused since the late 1950s, but not in the condition to be used.